Nicolas Kahl, MD

 How competitive is the fellowship application process?

-This is a reasonably competitive fellowship due to only two fellowship programs currently available.
+This is a reasonably competitive fellowship due to only four fellowship programs currently available.

 Requirements to apply